 It turns out that Crete is responsible for 20 percent of the wine production of Greece—a sizable amount when you consider how small the island is compared to the rest of the country.
 The grape vines seem to stretch for miles, up and down the rolling hills and valleys.

 Many of the varietals of Crete wine—such as Cabernet Sauvignon, Merlot, and Sauvignon Blanc—will be familiar to most wine drinkers.
 But there are also local varietals like Kotsifali, a mellow grape with plum notes that’s a bit like Merlot, and Liatiko, a sweeter red.
 We also enjoyed Crete’s flagship wine, Vidiano, a light white similar to Viognier.

-If you’re not able to visit the wineries—which were some of our favorite places in Crete—wine from Crete is widely available at restaurants.
+If you’re not able to visit the wineries, local wine is widely available at restaurants.
 It’s good and very affordable, so consider trying something new.

 Mountaintop views will stop you in your tracks

-Crete beaches are gorgeous, but the island’s landscape is made even more striking by its contrasts.
+The beaches are gorgeous, but the landscape is made even more striking by its contrasts.
 Outside of the larger cities and beaches, much of Crete is mountainous.

-Three different mountain groups cross across the center of Crete island, some soaring up to 8000 feet.
+Three different mountain groups cross across the center of the island, some soaring up to 8000 feet.
 The result is beautiful mountaintop views, dramatic gorges, and fertile valleys.